verida/documentation/docs/extensions/personal-data-bridge.md

 In the above example we hardcoded an array of addresses (`trustedCreditCompanies`) with a single trusted DID.

-`VDAVerificationContract.sol` provies an easier way to manage this from your smart contracts.
+`VDAVerificationContract.sol` provides an easier way to manage this from your smart contracts.

 There are methods that can be executed by the smart contract owner: